Why Community Science?

-At the Natural History Museum of Los Angeles County, we understand that words are important.
+At the Natural History Museums of Los Angeles County (NHMLAC), we understand that words are important.
 They can communicate power, authority, inclusion, and exclusion.
-It is in this context that we have been examining the term “citizen science.”
-Over the past few months, we have read comprehensive reports, talked with experts in the field, and listened to people in our local community.
-Based on what we have learned, we have elected to stop using the term “citizen science” at NHMLA and begin using “community science” instead.
+It is in this context that we carefully examined the term “citizen science.”
+In 2017, after reading comprehensive reports, talking with experts in the field, and listening to people in our local community, we elected to stop using the term “citizen science” at NHMLAC and began using “community science” instead.

-We are also changing the name of our program to the Community Science Program.
+We also changed the name of our program to the Community Science Program.
 Although "citizen" often means simply the resident of a place, it can also be defined as a person who is a legally recognized subject of a place.
-Because this latter definition has nothing to do with our program, and may potentially discourage the participation of some members of our community, we have decided to replace the word "citizen" in the title of our program with the more naturally inclusive word "community."
+Because this latter definition has nothing to do with our program, and discouraged the participation of some members of our community, we decided to replace the word "citizen" in the title of our program with the more naturally inclusive word "community."

-As science professionals, we are aware that technology and the world of crowdsourcing data are rapidly evolving, and that there is an immediate need to incorporate anti-racist approaches to community science such as co-creating projects and supporting community-led projects.
+Today, as science professionals, we are aware that technology and the world of crowdsourcing data are rapidly evolving, and that there is an immediate need to incorporate anti-racist approaches to community science such as co-creating projects and supporting community-led projects.
 The ability to mobilize large numbers of people to make observations over a broad geographic area, or to engage our community to intimately monitor small areas over time, can enable us to answer complicated scientific questions like never before.
-In order to accurately and effectively gather data in our urban research areas, it is imperative that we make participation in our projects as accessible as possible to all people.
+In order to accurately and effectively gather data in our urban research areas, it is imperative that we make participation in our projects as accessible and relevant as possible to all people.

 As education professionals, we understand that an appreciation of science and the natural world reaches people through many different channels.
 We are committed to removing any barriers that we might find standing between the members of our community and their connection to science and nature by becoming an actively intersectional anti-racist program.
 We recognize that this commitment requires us to re-evaluate more than just the name of our program.
 We must also re-evaluate the power dynamics of our partnerships, the motivations for our scientific questions, how we create and implement our projects and programs, the outcomes of our work, and its impact on the members of our communities.

-The NHMLA Community Science Program welcomes any discussion of our name change, welcomes all people to participate in our projects and events, and looks forward to many valuable new partnerships and collaborations in the future.
+The NHMLAC Community Science Program welcomes any discussion of our name change, welcomes all people to participate in our projects and events, and looks forward to many valuable new partnerships, and collaborations in the future.